 Licences required for private dams used for domestic and stock purposes

-The construction and operation of a private dam may therefore require one or more the following licences:
+The construction and operation of a private dam may therefore require one or more of the following licences:

 • A works licence (to construct)

-• A works licence (to operate)
+• A works licence (to operate).

-Location of private dam Private dam criteria Construction licence Operating licence
+Location of private damPrivate dam criteriaConstruction licenceOperating licence

-Not on a waterway Not potentially hazardous n/a n/a
+Not on a waterwayNot potentially dangerousN/AN/A

-Obtaining licence
+Obtaining a licence

-Contact your local Rural Water Corporation before constructing a new private dam or altering an existing dam on your property:
+Contact your local rural water corporation before constructing a new private dam or altering an existing dam on your property:

 Constructing a new or altering an existing private dam without a licence may constitute illegal works under the Water Act 1989.